Chimney (locomotive): Spark arrestors

-Locomotives built in Great Britain, where coke was the most common fuel, often used chimneys of cast iron, because they lasted longer than chimneys fabricated from sheet metal.
+Early locomotives built in Great Britain, where coke was the most common fuel, often used chimneys of cast iron, because they lasted longer than chimneys fabricated from sheet metal.
 Early North American locomotives often used wood fuel, which resulted in large numbers of glowing embers being carried through the boiler from the firebox and blasted out of the chimney by the high-velocity exhaust steam.
 To reduce the number of fires started by escaped embers, spark arrestors became a common feature of wood-burning locomotive chimneys.
 The difficulty of casting complex spark arrestors encouraged fabrication of sheet metal chimneys for wood-burning locomotives.